What is Chemotherapy?

 Metronomic chemotherapy refers to the continuous administration (e.g. daily or every other day) of low doses of chemotherapeutic drugs with few or no rest periods.
 This treatment works not only by killing the cancer cells directly (like ‘standard’ chemotherapy), but also by depriving the tumour of its blood supply by stopping new blood vessels from forming, and helping the immune system to mount a response against the tumour.

 There are many advantages to this approach for the management of the cancer patient:

-- The drug doses are lower and the risk of adverse effects is therefore lower
+- Lower drug doses lower risk of adverse effects

 - The adverse effects are much milder and often stop by themselves

-- Monitoring of the patient is less intensive and less frequent, which reduces the number of visits to the vet
+- Monitoring of the patient is less intensive and less frequent, reducing the number of visits to the vet

 - The cost is lower, as many of the drugs are relatively cheap and given at lower doses

 - Development of resistance is less common as the treatment is designed to target normal cells (of the blood vessels and immune system) which are less likely to become resistant.